douira/make-fluid-addon/README.md

 ## Compatability

-Note that this has not been tested on other OSs than macOS High Sierra 10.13.6, but it'll might work just fine on similar Unix-like systems where the commands work the same way.
+Note that this has not been tested on other OSs than macOS High Sierra 10.13.6 to Catalina 10.15.3, but it'll might work just fine on similar Unix-like systems where the commands used work the same way.

 ## Add-on updates